 One of the greatest barriers to taking an online course is a lack of basic computer literacy.
 By computer literacy we mean being able to manage and organize computer files efficiently, and learning to use your computer's operating system and software quickly and easily.
 Keep in mind that this is not a computer literacy course; but students enrolled in online courses are expected to have moderate proficiency using a computer.
-Please go to the "What's RequiredLinks to an external site." webpage to find out more information on this subject.
+Please go to the "What's Required (https://fiuonline.fiu.edu/experience/what-is-required.php)." webpage to find out more information on this subject.